RicoJia/ricojia.github.io/_posts/2017/2017-06-03-stats-basic-recap.markdown

 \end{gather*}
 $$

-Its mean is 0, but variance is t
+Its mean is 0, but variance is t (so it increases)

 $$
 \begin{gather*}